Khel Khel Mein (2021 film): Development

+Promotion

+For the sake of promotion of the film, Aly and Khan made appearances in various TV shows including Jeeto Pakistan and Waseem Badami's Har Lamha Purjosh.

+Reception

 Box office

 The film collected a total of PKR 25 million worldwide in its first week of release and a total of PKR 60 million in its entire theatrical run.

 It was the first film to push open the local cinema market after COVID-19 lockdown.